james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 # 5. Now the rest

+Install some other things and copy a base config

+	$ sudo apt install jq net-tools nginx
 	$ sudo cd pyrar/INSTALL_ON_UBUNTU_SERVER
 	$ sudo cp -a your-config /opt/config

+Edit the file `base.sql` to give unique passwords to the database users `reg`, `webui` and `engine`.

+NOTE: `reg` is the pyrar admin user

+Make the databases, add users & apply table permission

+	$ sudo mysql -u root < base.sql
+	$ sudo mysql -u root pdns < ../dump_schema/pdns.sql
+	$ sudo mysql -u root pyrar < ../dump_schema/pyrar.sql
+	$ sudo mysql -u root pyrar < grants.sql

+Make some more directories & set permission

 	$ sudo cd /opt
 	$ sudo mkdir -m 777 storage
 	$ sudo mkdir -m 700 pems
 	$ sudo chmod 700 config

+Get the latest PyRar

+	$ sudo docker pull jamesstevens/pyrar

+Edit the file `/etc/rsyslog.conf` and uncomment these lines

+	module(load="imudp")
+	input(type="imudp" port="514")

+Restart `rsyslog`

+	$ sudo systemctl restart rsyslog

+This will allow the pyrar container to syslog to the Ubuntu syslog service.
+By default its logging will go into `/var/log/syslog`, but you can change that if you wish.